 Looking for a creamy, classic scoop of ice cream?
 Head to Amy’s for some of the best ice cream in Austin.
 Started in 1984, Amy’s Ice Creams is an Austin OG that has all the “Keep Austin Weird” vibes, complete with lots of tie-dye and a fun cow mascot.
 Along with their six standard flavors, Amy’s releases a new seasonal flavor to their menu each Tuesday.
 Run quickly if a new flavor catches your eye—they make a limited quantity so once it’s gone, it’s gone!
 Seasonal flavors can be really, really great (Buche de Noel or Butter Brick, which has actual butter in it and proves that this is a VERY good thing) or a bit of a miss, but the texture is always creamy and the always-available Mexican Vanilla is to die for.

 7. Lick Honest Ice Creams

-Another Austin original that has expanded beyond the city, Lick Honest Ice Cream is big on using local, seasonal ingredients, and zero artificial flavors or preservatives.
+Another Austin original that has expanded beyond the city, Lick Honest Ice Creams is big on using local, seasonal ingredients, and zero artificial flavors or preservatives.
 Local, seasonal ingredients translate to big, sophisticated flavors here—think Grapefruit with Champagne Marshmallows, Peppermint Bark, and Roasted Beet with Fresh Mint.
-And while big flavors don’t always equate to the perfect creamy texture, the chocolate waffle cone and unique won’t-find-anywhere-else varieties make up for it.
+We also love their chocolate waffle cones to house their won’t-find-anywhere-else ice cream varieties.
 We highly recommend the Goat Cheese, Thyme, & Honey, Texas Sheet Cake, or Salt Lick Caramel.
 Oh, and sprinkles are always a good idea.

 6. Gelateria Gemelli